-With that said though, most guys seems to get to this physique within their first 6-12 months of lifting using a well set up training program and diet.
-Again exactly how long it’ll take depends mostly on current body fat percentage and muscle mass.
+With that said though, most guys seem to get to this physique within their first 6-12 months of lifting using a well set up training program and diet.
+Again, exactly how long it’ll take depends mostly on current body fat percentage and muscle mass.

 Expected timeline to reach The Warrior Physique: 6 to 12 months